rur/good/README.md

 #### 1. Generate obvious, grok-able code

 The output is mostly vanilla Golang and HTML.
-Code-gen helps us to embrace a little redundancy so our code can be more static and easier to modify.
-Go tooling and builtin HTML templates make it fun to generate and refactor new endpoints as needed.
-(It can also help performance ⚡️)
+We embrace a little redundancy so that the code will be more static, easier to customize and more obvious.
+This works well with the Golang tooling, which makes refactoring a cinch.

 #### 2. Only Basic Dependencies

-With few mandatory dependencies<sup>[1]</sup> it is more straightforward to add the other libraries you might want.
+It is simpler to add the libraries you need, if there are fewer there to begin with.
+We use a library for managing handlers ([treetop](https://github.com/rur/treetop)), and the go standard library for the rest.

 #### 3. Binary Embedded